HHS/TANF-app/.circleci/README.md

 ### Directory structure

 #### build-and-test
 Contains workflows, jobs, and commands for building and testing the application.
+These are now triggered by GitHub Actions that serve as a filter so only the code that's changed is tested.
+See [build-all](../.github/workflows/build-all.yml), [build-backend](../.github/workflows/build-backend.yml), and [build-frontend](../.github/workflows/build-frontend.yml)

 #### infrastructure
-Contains workflows, jobs, and commands for setting up the infrastructure on Cloud gov.
+Contains workflows, jobs, and commands for setting up the infrastructure on Cloud gov. This is now triggered by GitHub Actions that serve as a filter so only runs when infrastructure code is changed.
+See [deploy-infrastructure](../.github/workflows/deploy-infrastructure.yml)

 #### deployment
 Contains workflows, jobs, and commands for deploying the application on Cloud gov.